Are you looking for a great combination air & magnetic rowing machine?

 The few downsides to consider are the price and that other options may offer the same benefits at a lower cost.

 If you are looking for something a bit quieter, you can check out water rowing machines.
-They are also variable resistance but will have a beautiful wooden design and excellent build quality.
+They’re also of the variable-resistance type but will have a beautiful wooden design and excellent build quality.
 The monitors are also highly accurate.
 Check out one of the most popular WaterRowers here.

 If you are set on having a combination air & magnetic rower there are also a few other options.
 You can check out the LifeCore R100 Commercial Rower or the BodyCraft VR500 Rowing Machine.
 Both will be in the higher price range.